 Fall Assessment and Innovation Site Coordinator (1) The Fall Assessment and Innovation SC is responsible for planning Fall break experiences that focus on educating and helping participants further understand the transformation that can happen during an AB expeirence.
 Along with planning experiences, this position is also in charge of generating feedback from participants that can create a positive change in future AB experiences.
 If you love listening to people's experiences and have a special place in your heart for Fall AB, this could be a great fit for you! *Note that this position is part of AB board from January-November.

 - Plan 3-4 trips throughout Spring semester and the summer prior to fall break

-- Analyze results from evaluation and assessment of spring trips
+- Analyze results from Evaluation and Assement of experiences

 Internal Controls makes sure that AB continues its long legacy of successful student leadership.
 IC is responsible for managing the organization responsibly and sustainably, and creating a sense of an Alternative Breaks community on Xavier's campus.
 IC meets bi-weekly outside of board meetings, usually for less than an hour.